 Another example of a structured tool that can be used to review records is the Institute for Healthcare Improvement (IHI) Global Trigger Tool for Measuring Adverse Events developed by the Cambridge Institute for Healthcare Improvements.
 The Trigger Tool methodology is a retrospective review of a random sample of inpatient hospital records using "triggers" (or clues) to identify possible adverse events.
 It is important to note, however, that the IHI Global Trigger Tool is not meant to identify every single adverse event in an inpatient record.
-The methodology, recommended time limit for review, and random selection of records are designed to produce a sampling approach that is sufficient to determine harm rates and observe improvement over time.

-&lt;sup>18 IHI Global Trigger Tool for Measuring Adverse Events (Second Edition).
+18 IHI Global Trigger Tool for Measuring Adverse Events (Second Edition).
 Cambridge, Massachusetts: Institute for Healthcare Improvement; Griffin FA, Resar RK.
 2009: 2.
 (Available on www.IHI.org)